wp-plugins/jquery-colorbox/readme.txt

 <a href="http://kb2.adobe.com/cps/155/tn_15523.html">Adobe Knowledgebase 1</a>
 <a href="http://kb2.adobe.com/cps/142/tn_14201.html">Adobe Knowledgebase 2</a>

-* I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
-What could be the problem?

-Make sure that your theme uses the `wp_head();` function in the HTML head-tag.

-I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
-Chances are that the other jQuery libary is loaded after the one that I load.
-If that happens, the colorbox features are overwritten.

-Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.

-Sometimes I have seen Images without the "class" attribute.
-If there is no "class" attribute present in the IMG-Tag, jQuery Colorbox can't add the necessary CSS class and won't work on that image.

 * Why is jQuery Colorbox not available in my language?

 I speak German and English fluently, but unfortunately no other language well enough to do a translation.